nick-kordsmeier/assignment-angular-savings-calculator/ASSIGNMENT_README.md

 1. Fork this repository to your own GitHub profile.
 2. Clone your forked repository to your local development workstation.
 3. Use the Angular CLI to create a new Angular app in the existing directory with the following command.
+We skip git, because it is already a git repository.
 ```
-ng new angular-savings-calculator --directory ./
+ng new angular-savings-calculator --directory ./ --skip-git
 ```
 <br>
 ![Results Image](angular-savings-calculator.JPG?raw=true)